Terence Donovan (actor): Career

-Donovan was born on 28 October 1935, in London, England.
-He came to Australia with his parents when he was 14, joining his older brother George.
-Before his acting career took off, Donovan worked as a truck driver and a house painter.
-Donovan's first professional acting job was in the 1960 Garnet H. Carroll production of West Side Story.
-After the production closed, Donovan stayed on with the Carroll organisation and appeared in musicals The Most Happy Fella and The Sound of Music.
-Donovan later joined Emerald Hill Theatre Company after meeting founder Wal Cherry.
-He had minor roles in episodes of the court-room drama series Consider Your Verdict, several ABC drama plays, and the children's series The Magic Boomerang.
+Donovan started his career in theatre with his first professional acting job in the 1960 Garnet H. Carroll production of West Side Story.
+After the production closed, Donovan stayed on with the Carroll organisation and appeared in the musicals The Most Happy Fella and The Sound of Music.
+He later joined the Emerald Hill Theatre Company after meeting its founder, Wal Cherry.

+Donovan had minor roles in episodes of the courtroom drama series Consider Your Verdict, several ABC drama plays and the children's series The Magic Boomerang.

-After becoming frustrated by the lack of acting opportunities in Australia, Donovan returned to London in 1963, where he secured work with Rediffusion and Granada and appeared in such shows as The Champions, Man in a Suitcase, Danger Man, The Hidden Truth, and The Prisoner.
-He had a season with the Oxford Playhouse, and went onto appear in No Hiding Place, and the feature films Oliver! and The Strange Affair.
-When his wife became pregnant, she returned to Melbourne as she wanted their child to be born there, and Donovan got a job as an entertainment officer on a ship in order to join her.
-After returning to Australia, Donovan appeared in a production of Oh, What a Lovely War!, before he was offered a role in Thomas Keneally's play Halloran's Little Boat at the St Martin's Theatre.
+After becoming frustrated by the lack of acting opportunities in Australia, Donovan returned to London in 1963 where he secured work with Rediffusion and Granada.
+He appeared in such shows as The Champions, Man in a Suitcase, Danger Man, The Hidden Truth and The Prisoner.
+He had a season with the Oxford Playhouse and went on to appear in No Hiding Place and the feature films Oliver! and The Strange Affair.
+When his wife became pregnant, she returned to Melbourne as she wanted their child to be born there.
+Donovan took a job as an entertainment officer on a ship in order to join her.
+After returning to Australia, Donovan appeared in a production of Oh, What a Lovely War! before he was offered a role in Thomas Keneally's play Halloran's Little Boat at the St Martin's Theatre.
 He also starred in Period of Adjustment at the same theatre.

 He went on to guest in Crawford Productions shows Homicide and Hunter in 1968, before he was cast in the role of Detective Mick Peters in Division 4.
 He starred in Division 4 from 1969 to 1975.
 In 1976, he appeared in the miniseries adaptation of the novel Power Without Glory by Frank Hardy.
 He played the title role of Harry "Breaker" Morant in the first public performance of Kenneth G. Ross's Australian play Breaker Morant: A Play in Two Acts, presented by the Melbourne Theatre Company at the Athenaeum Theatre on 2 February 1978.
 Donovan also appeared in the 1980 film Breaker Morant, but in the role of Captain Hunt, rather than as the title character.